Pleb5/Pleb5.github.io/pages/quest-2-get-on-board.md

 		```
 6. Sparrow wallet is now installed but don’t launch it just yet!

 Bitcoin plebs have a wonderful training ground to hone their skills in a safe environment.
 It is called bitcoin testnet.
 These are bitcoin networks that function almost the same as the “mainnet” - i.e. real-money version, just they are for testing, learning and experimenting with fake-bitcoin.
 There are multiple testnets for different purposes.
 The one you will use is quite new and it’s called “Signet”.
+This special Signet called "Mutinynet" produces blocks every 30seconds instead of the 10min usual block time.
+This makes it better for learning purposes.

 ---